When a Product Harms—Who’s at Fault?

 How to Get Help for An Accident Due to a Defective Product

 After any situation involving a dangerous or defective product, you should speak with an experienced attorney who will evaluate your case with you, to ensure that your legal rights are fully assessed and protected.
-An attorney can explain what you can expect at every step of your personal injury case, and will take action on your behalf — researching the law, interviewing witnesses, collecting records, conferring with expert consultants, planning legal strategy, and negotiating with insurers and opposing counsel — to strengthen your position and ensure your fair recovery.
+A licensed Portland product liability attorney can explain what you can expect at every step of your personal injury case, and will take action on your behalf researching the law, interviewing witnesses, collecting records, conferring with expert consultants, planning legal strategy, and negotiating with insurers and opposing counsel to strengthen your position and ensure your fair recovery.